Yusufbedir312/CCIC/README.md

 # CCIC
-Mandatory training course for my BSc
+Mandatory training coursework focusing on Python, ML, and AI